 Funerals should not be cancelled since it is an important part of the grieving process.
 Plan for a smaller farewell ceremony instead.
-The Swedish church have more information on how to proceed with funerals and farewell ceremonies.
+The Church of Sweden has more information on how to proceed with funerals and farewell ceremonies.

-You can find information on funerals and farewell ceremonies within other traditions than the Swedish church at The Swedish Agency for Support to Faith Communities.
+You can find information on funerals and farewell ceremonies within other traditions than the Church of Sweden at The Swedish Agency for Support to Faith Communities (in Swedish).